 First, to be recordable, the illness must be a confirmed case of COVID-19.
 The symptoms of COVID-19 are so similar to the cold and flu that in order to distinguish them, for OSHA recordkeeping purposes, the employee must have had a positive test.
 It is not enough to self-diagnose or even to have a medical professional opine that an employee’s illness is likely Coronavirus.
 Only a positive test clears the first criterion.

-To be work-related, an employer must determine whether it is more likely than not that an event or exposure in the work environment caused or contributed to the illness, based on a totality of the circumstances, including the employee’s work duties and environment.
+Finally, to be work-related, an employer must determine whether it is more likely than not that an event or exposure in the work environment caused or contributed to the illness, based on a totality of the circumstances, including the employee’s work duties and environment.
 In the 2001 Preamble to the Occupational Injury and Illness Recording and Reporting Requirements Final Rule, OSHA had this to say about evaluating contagious illnesses:

 The same problem arises when an employee reports symptoms of a contagious disease that affects the public at large, such as a staphylococcus infection (“staph” infection) or Lyme disease, and the workplace is only one possible source of the infection.
 In these situations, the employer must examine the employee’s work duties and environment to determine whether it is more likely than not that one or more events or exposures at work caused or contributed to the condition.
 If the employer determines that it is unlikely that the precipitating event or exposure occurred in the work environment, the employer would not record the case.
 In the staph infection example given above, the employer would consider the case work-related, for example, if another employee with whom the newly infected employee had contact at work had been out with a staph infection.